-As kids, we often went our merry way, humming the rhyme “Baa Baa Black Sheep,” never bothering to stop or wonder why it was that the sheep always made these sounds.
-These sounds that sheep make is called a bleat or bleating.
+As kids, we often went our merry way, humming the rhyme “Baa Baa Black Sheep,” never bothering to stop or wonder why the sheep always made these sounds.
+These sounds that sheep make are called a bleat or bleating.

 The baaing of a sheep produces a vibrato-like noise and is an efficient means of sending sound signals of the sheep’s identity across to others.

-The vibrating sensation in the sound pitch allows the listener’s ability to identify sound modulations that are generated in the vocal tract of the animal.
+The vibrating sensation in the sound pitch allows the listener to identify sound modulations generated in the animal’s vocal tract.

 Apart from baaing, sheep also produce other noises.
 These include grunting, snorting, as well as rumbling sounds.
 These sounds depend on the state of their mind and body.

-You might just hear the constant bleating, but on closer listen, you can hear more.
+You might hear the constant bleating, but you can listen to more on closer listening.
 Variations and subtle changes in tone, pitch, strength, and speed can also be detected.

 Domesticated And Wild Sheep

-Domesticated sheep are small ruminants, and are different from their wild counterparts in a variety of aspects or traits.
+Domesticated sheep are small ruminants that differ from their wild counterparts in various aspects or traits.

-Domesticated sheep have largely become the victim of neoteny owing to selective breeding by humans.
-Neoteny signifies the delayed or deferred physiological growth and development of an animal, allowing them to keep juvenile features.
+Domesticated sheep have primarily become the victim of neoteny owing to selective breeding by humans.
+Neoteny signifies an animal’s delayed or deferred physiological growth and development, allowing them to keep juvenile features.

 Why And How Do Animals Communicate?

-Animals communicate for the same reasons humans communicate.
+Animals communicate for the same reasons humans share.
 It can be for several reasons, both important and not.

 Animals have a distinct sound to separate them from others and to avoid confusion.
-A male coyote calling a female coyote sounds different to a male fox calling a female fox.
+A male coyote calling a female coyote sounds different from a male fox calling a female fox.

-Animals of the same kind have sounds that are similar, such as different breeds of dogs.
+Animals of the same kind have similar sounds, such as different breeds of dogs.
 This is a language for them to communicate with each other.

-The tones, pitches, and frequencies help animals in distinguishing the purpose of the sound and determining if it is for distress, mating, danger, or food.
+The tones, pitches, and frequencies help animals distinguish the purpose of the sound and determine if it is for distress, mating, danger, or food.

 Why Do Sheep Baa?

-Sheep baa for the same reasons as all animals make their vocalizations; to communicate.
+Sheep baa for the same reasons all animals make vocalizations; to communicate.
 Although their bleats may sound the same to us, there is more information in these sounds for their herds.

-Although the sounds are mostly used to communicate contact information between the dam and her lambs, it can also be used by other members of the flock to contact others.
+Although the sounds are mainly used to communicate contact information between the dam and her lambs, they can also be used by other flock members to contact others.

-The baa and meh sound may appear to be the same, but each sheep has a different voice and a tone to communicate which sheep is making the noise.
+The baa and meh sounds may appear the same, but each sheep has a different voice and tone to communicate which sheep makes the noise.

 Why Do Sheep Baa

-- Sheep baa continuously when they are closer to their food source or their feeding area, and in the case of penned sheep, it is the shepherd or the owner who they consider their food source.
-During winter, when the sheep are in a pen, they tend to be noisier as they are unable to get out to feed.
-Pastured sheep rarely baa as they do not rely on their owners to feed them.
+- Sheep baa continuously when they are closer to their food source or feeding area, and in the case of penned sheep, it is the shepherd or the owner who they consider their food source.
+When the sheep are in a pen during winter, they tend to be noisier as they cannot get out to feed.
+Pastured sheep rarely baa as they do not rely on their owners to provide for them.

-- Young ones that are hungry or are underfed will repeatedly bleat as calls for food from their mothers.
+- Young ones who are hungry or underfed will repeatedly bleat as they call for food from their mothers.

-- Rams make rumbling sounds as a call for mating as well as during courting.
+- Rams make rumbling sounds as a call for mating and during courting.
 The bleats may be to attract a ewe but can also be a sign of an aggressive ram.

-- Rumbling noises can also be made by ewes while bonding with her newborns.
+- Rumbling noises can also be made by ewes while bonding with their newborns.
 They are a sign of assurance and help soothe the anxious young.

-- Different types of bleats can be produced by sheep and may vary according to the age of the sheep or the situation.
-Although most sheep baa for contact communication, at times, the bleating is also to indicate annoyance, danger, or intolerance.
+- Different types of bleats can be produced by sheep and may vary according to the sheep’s age or situation.
+Although most sheep baa for contact communication, the bleating sometimes indicates annoyance, danger, or intolerance.
 Sheep remain silent when they are in pain, except in childbirth.
-Snorting sounds produced by sheep are an indication of aggression or caution, usually occurring when the sheep are alarmed.
+Snorting sounds produced by sheep indicate aggression or caution, usually when the sheep are alarmed.

-- Separation from the herd or solitude often leads to baaing from sheep as they are a herd animal, and isolation may cause anxiety in them.
+- Separation from the herd or solitude often leads to baaing from sheep as they are herd animals, and isolation may cause anxiety.

-- A grunting noise is produced by ewes when they are in labor; it is an indication of the pain and distress during childbirth.
+- Ewes produce a grunting noise in labor; it indicates pain and distress during childbirth.

-- When flocks shift to newer meadows, leaders baa and give a call to all followers to trail them, and the flock baas in return and follow them.
+- When flocks shift to newer meadows, leaders baa and call all followers to trail them, and the flock baas in return and follow them.

 - Any changes in their surroundings or the introduction of anything new will merit baaing from the leader, and others will follow suit.
-After assessing the situation and confirming the absence of any threat, sheep go back to their normal behavior.
+After assessing the situation and confirming the absence of any threat, the sheep returned to their normal behavior.

 Mother and Offspring Communication